 |low risk group||no oral anticoagulation is suggested (!)|

 |1 point in male||moderate risk group||oral anticoagulation should be considered (!)|

 |⩾ 2 points||high risk group||oral anticoagulation is recommended|

 (!) - despite suggestions, clinical judgment, and individual approach should always have the last word while making medical decisions.
 This is crucial, especially in patients with only one stroke risk factor.
 All factors have a different significance, so this should be taken into account.
 Taking a medical history and a close examination are the best tool for any doctor in this case.

 A note about confusing scale names - CHADSVasc score, CHADSVasc calculator, CHADS score

 First, it's worth mentioning that the CHA2DS2-Vasc score (represented here) is built on the background of the CHADS score (or CHADS2 to be precise).
 CHADS score used only seven factors (congestive heart failure, hypertension, age ≥75, diabetes, prior stroke/thromboembolism/TIA), and the maximum result was 6.
-However, it was widely discussed and eventually qualified as 'simple, broadly applicable, but with many potential detriments'.
+However, it was widely discussed and eventually qualified as.
 There was a need for improvement - and so the CHA2DS2-Vasc was created.